 I refer back to my post discussing 6 Terror Tactics For Really Scary Villains.
 I focused on creating credible and believable villains.
 Personally, I don’t think you need to do anything different in creating a female villain to a male one.
 With one exception:

-1.Core values – women as mothers (fathers too but I’m focusing on women) embody values.
-They teach and rear children and impart those values on their children.
+Women as mothers (fathers too but I’m focusing on women) embody values.
+They teach and rear children and impart those values on their kids.
 Strong core values are therefore crucial to a credible female villain.

 A villain fighting with integrity and thinking what they are doing is right for the right reasons is terrifying.
 Especially if what they are doing is horrific like mass genocide or torture, and here goes an inbuilt stereotype but, doesn’t it seem worst if it’s a woman doing it?